kevinakasam/BeltDrivenEnder3/README.md

 ---
 ### Changelog:
+21.09.2022: Release of the Website and the new instructions!
 23.08.2022: Big Update!
 Release of the **V3.6** files.
 - Almost all Parts got an update:
 	- Housing for the tensioner on the plates is thicker now